cli/cli/pkg/cmd/pr/create/fixtures/repoWithNonLegacyPRTemplates/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

 ---

-Fixes a bug
-Closes an issue
+Fixes a bug and Closes an issue